NehaG991/StarWarsGame/README.md

-A Star Wars Game to build UE4 and 3D modeling skills.
+A simple 3D game using Star Wars character to build UE4 and 3D modeling skills.

+Game currently has: A self-made low-poly Rey that has build in combo animations with a light saber.
+NOT CURRENTLY UPDATING.

-Developed with Unreal Engine 4
+Developed with Unreal Engine 4 and Maya